RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 ##### Sign On - PLANNED
 - `Default` The vehicle will be signed on to service the pre-existing plans for the specified `serviceWindow`
-- If `lastAttivalDateTime` is provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until (excluding) the specified `lastAttivalDateTime`
+- If `lastArrivalDateTime` is provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until (excluding) the specified `lastArrivalDateTime`
-- If `lastAttivalDateTime` is not provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until the end of the block
+- If `lastArrivalDateTime` is not provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until the end of the block

 ##### Sign On - EXTRA
 - Used if additional vehicles are demanded to serve the pre-existing plans for the specified `serviceWindow`
-- If `lastAttivalDateTime` is provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until (excluding) the specified `lastAttivalDateTime`
+- If `lastArrivalDateTime` is provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until (excluding) the specified `lastArrivalDateTime`
-- If `lastAttivalDateTime` is not provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until the end of the journey
+- If `lastArrivalDateTime` is not provided, the assignment will contain all journeys/stops from (including) `firstDepartureDateTime` until the end of the journey

 ##### Sign On - REPLACEMENT
 - Used if another vehicle can not service parts of its assignment.
 The other vehicle should be signed off.